PHYS 2P50: Modern Physics

 - The Hydrogen Atom

-Good news: your textbook for this class is available for free online, in web view and PDF format!
-You can also purchase a print version, if you prefer from OpenStax on Amazon.
+Your textbook for this class is available for free online, in web view and PDF format or you can purchase a print version from OpenStax on Amazon.

 University Physics Volume 3 from OpenStax, ISBN 1938168186,